glbn333/pfam_transformer/README.md

 I plotted a countplot of the different families in the following figure.
 Each x-label corresponds to one category.
 ![Number of sequences per category](family_distribution.png)

+We can observe that at some point the condition to extract the wanted families failed as we can see 4 families with less than 900 sequences.
+We will remove them from the dataset afterwards.

+## Tokenization of our sequences

 ## Model Architecture

 The model architecture consists of a Transformer model with the following components: